Bucciamarcia/mush_on/README.md

 ### 0.0.14

-- Teams history shows if a customer group is assigned
+- Teams history shows if a customer group is assigned.
-- Can filter dates in teams history
+- Can filter dates in teams history.
-- Can filter dogs in stats page
+- Can filter dogs in stats page.
-- Can add father and mother in dog page
+- Can add father and mother in dog page.
+- Pedigree view completed.